UN-OCHA/docstore-site/README.md

 ### Create documents in bulk

-You can create multiple documents at once using the `api/{type}/bulk` end point by passing an array of JSON objects.
+You can create multiple documents at once using the `api/{type}/bulk` endpoint by passing an array of JSON objects.

 ### Reference terms using their label